javascript-tutorial/zh.javascript.info/1-js/05-data-types/01-primitives-methods/article.md

 }
 ```

-On the other hand, using the same functions `String/Number/Boolean` without `new` is a totally sane and useful thing.
+On the other hand, using the same functions `String/Number/Boolean` without `new` is totally fine and useful thing.
 They convert a value to the corresponding type: to a string, a number, or a boolean (primitive).

 For example, this is entirely valid:

 ```js
 let num = Number("123"); // convert a string to number
 ```